Medicines and poisons

 - Schedule 9 – prohibited substances.

-Schedule 9 substances are only available under strictly defined circumstances, for example for use by analytical laboratories.
+Substances in schedules 9 and 10 are only available under strictly defined circumstances, such as for use by analytical laboratories.

 What can I do if I need a new prescription for my medicines but my doctor is unavailable?

 If your doctor is unavailable, another doctor at the same practice may be able to provide assistance with prescribing medicines.

 If urgent medical attention is required and you are unable to access treatment through your doctor, the emergency department of the nearest public hospital will be able to provide assistance.